hirbod/expo-video-metadata/README.md

 # Installation in bare React Native projects

 This package needs **Expo SDK 50** or **higher**, as it uses FileSystem APIs that were added in that version.
 This package adds native code to your project and does not work with Expo Go.
 Please use a custom dev client or build a standalone app.
+Works with Fabric.
+Needs RN 0.73+ (Java JDK 17)

 For bare React Native projects, you must ensure that you have [installed and configured the `expo` package](https://docs.expo.dev/bare/installing-expo-modules/) before continuing (SDK 50+).
 This just adds ~150KB to your final app size and is the easiest way to get started and it works with and without Expo projects.